 A global positioning system (GPS) is widely used to determine a location anywhere in the world.
 It works best when there is an unobstructed line of sight to four or more satellites.
-This results in relatively weak signals inside structures, such as buildings.
-An indoor positioning system (IPS) is used to determine a location inside buildings by taking advantage of infrastructure such as Wi-Fi access points that are present at fixed locations and transmit signals.
+This results in relatively weak signals when you're inside structures, such as buildings.
+An indoor positioning system (IPS) is used to determine a location inside of buildings by taking advantage of infrastructure such as Wi-Fi access points that are present at and transmit signals from fixed locations .

 ArcGIS Indoors for iOS supports Wi-Fi-based indoor positioning provided by Apple.
 Visit the Apple Indoor Maps Program website for more details and to get started.
 Indoors for iOS also supports Bluetooth-based indoor positioning provided by Indoo.rs.
-Visit the Indoo.rs Support website for more details and download the IPS setup guide to get started.
+Download the IPS setup guide to get started.

 Mobile operating systems have location service specific settings that play a factor in getting the most accurate positioning in an indoor space.
 The following setting is recommended for a good IPS experience: